FlippieCoetser/Shapes/README.md

 The align parameter can be one of the following:

-1. corner: Left Bottom Corner of shapes will be at origin (0,0)
+1. corner: The Left Bottom Corner of shapes will be at the origin (0,0)
-2. center: Center of shapes will be at origin (0,0)
+2. center: The center of shapes will be at the origin (0,0)
-3. horizontal: The shapes will be centered horizontally with the bottom at y = 0
+3. horizontal: The shapes will be centred horizontally with the bottom at y = 0
-4. vertical: The shapes will be centered vertically with the left side at x = 0
+4. vertical: The shapes will be centred vertically with the left side at x = 0

 > Note: The default align is corner when not specified